dalia-maher/Neighborhood-Map/README.md

 1. You can find a list of markers rendered on the map showing different neighborhood locations
 2. Clicking on any of the markers should open an info window about the selected location
+3. Filtering locations by searching in a text input field that filters the map markers and list items to locations matching the text input or selection.